mattdeform/MayaPythonProjectTemplate/CONTRIBUTING.md

 ## Project Dependencies
 > <h4>Update to reflect the new project's specific requirements!<br><br>
-> The below instructions assume a virtual environment created from mayapy is being used for the project, with ,
+> The below instructions assume a virtual environment created from mayapy is being used for the project,
 > for more info see: https://help.autodesk.com/view/MAYACRE/ENU/?guid=GUID-6AF99E9C-1473-481E-A144-357577A53717.</h4>

 Project dependencies are available in the [requirements.in](requirements.in) file, which should be compiled with [pip-tools](https://github.com/jazzband/pip-tools).